Skip to content

 It’s hard to drive around the Hudson Valley or open one of the local newspapers without reading about new construction taking place.
 There are barely enough subcontractors and workers available to fill the demand, and unfortunately, corners can get cut sometimes, resulting in serious injuries for workers, including roofers, laborers, and iron and steel workers.
 Construction sites can also be home to truck drivers, carpenters, painters, electricians, managers, and equipment operators who also can find themselves the victims of a serious workplace accident.

 Even among construction workers, there are lots of misconceptions as to the rights injury victims have to obtain financial compensation after an accident.
-At Mainetti & Mainetti we’ve been practicing personal injury law in the Kingston and Poughkeepsie communities for decades, and have had great success navigating the complicated and fact specific area of law that governs accidents that occur on construction sites.
+At Mainetti & Mainetti we’ve been practicing personal injury law in the Kingston, Poughkeepsie and Newburgh communities for decades, and have had great success navigating the complicated and fact specific area of law that governs accidents that occur on construction sites.

 Work on a construction site often includes great heights and heavy machinery carrying heavy materials.
 When something goes wrong, a worker can suffer catastrophic injuries.
 This can lead to sky high medical bills while the worker is unable to do their job and make a living.
 If you or someone you know has suffered an injury on the job, especially in the field of commercial construction, give us a call at (845) 600-0000 to schedule a free consultation.